ppiecuch/Rockete/readme.md

 ## New changelog and development progress

-1. New project management options
+1. New project management options: the project can now be created, saved and open.
+It contains informations about paths and cutting info for every image.
-2. Texture atlas support
+2. Texture atlas support: if along with a texture, there is a texture info file (in my own format or cocos2d plist) it is used and you can see all elements of the atlas in the file tree view.
+Additionaly, for every atlas, an rcss file is created with proper decorators.
-3. New texture atlas preview
+3. New texture atlas preview: images and sprites from atlas can be preview now.
-4. New fonts preview
+4. New fonts preview: read fonts can be preview now.

 -- ORIGINAL readme.md --